yuvipanda/z2jh-configurator/README.md

 A GUI based configurator for some admin tasks performed on a z2jh based JupyterHub

+## Goals

+The goal is to help offload *specific* admin work off Infrastructure Admins for *specific* kinds of JupyterHubs - primarily ones focused on *research*, where the end users have differing, heterogenous needs about their environment and resources.

+## Non-goals

+Being a *generic z2jh configuration application* is an explicit non-goal.
+If you are primarily targeting educational use cases where *Instructors* make choices for their users about environment and resources, or where *Infrastructure Admins* work closely with a specific set of users directly to be super responsive to their needs, this might not be useful for you.

 ## Why?

 The KubeSpawner `profileList` lets *end users* of the hub pick and choose